vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-7-DevSecOps-Security/01-devsecops-and-keyvault.md

 # DevSecOps - Security in the Pipeline

+> **Expert framing:** "Shift left" is the buzzword; the expert skill is knowing exactly *which* identity type (Service Principal, System-Assigned Managed Identity, User-Assigned Managed Identity, Workload Identity Federation) is correct for a given scenario, and why.
+This is one of the most heavily tested AZ-400 areas and one of the most common real-world misconfiguration sources — get it wrong and you either have a security hole (over-broad access) or a brittle pipeline (expired secrets breaking deploys at 2am).

 ## The DevSecOps Mindset
 Traditional security: Security checks at the END before release.
 DevSecOps: Security is embedded at EVERY stage of the pipeline.